|

 tracks but are not directly opposite each other; they are offset

+by several meters or feet.
 The brick walkways are shown enclosed by broken black lines indicating

 sections of unconnected pedestrian barriers shown as a dimension